fenichelar/fenichelar.github.io/about.md

 permalink: /about/
 ---

-I am a full stack JavaScript developer with experience designing, developing, and deploying highly available applications on AWS.
+I am a full stack JavaScript developer with experience designing, developing, and deploying production applications on AWS.

 ### More